Admissions

 Call us today at 802-222-8028

-If you or a loved one would like to enter our program, the first step is to complete an application for admission.
-Application takes 5 minutes to complete.
+If you or a loved one would like to enter our program, the first step is to complete our Contact Us form.

 Is your program a farm work program?